matchmore/documentation/overview.md

 ---

 ## Matchmore
 As the fast-growing world of mobile connected objects computing era is becoming a reality, Matchmore aims at becoming the leading cloud-based software platform supporting the creation of highly dynamic proximity-based applications.
-At the heart of our vision is the notion of geomatching, which builds on the location-based publish/subscribe communication model.
+At the heart of our vision is the notion of geomatching, which is built on the location-based publish/subscribe communication model.

-#### Description
+#### Mission

 Our mission is to provide tools that dramatically simplify and accelerate the development, testing and deployment of rich application scenarios based on **multiple moving and connected objects**, making such applications the new low hanging fruits of the mobile app industry.